WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 The SIOP Provider Discovery process uses a [static configuration document](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedDiscovery).

-Although this static configuration spec only mentions the RS256 crypto algorithm, implementers should keep in mind that other algorithms, such as Ed25519 and ES256K, are more commonly used in the SSI community, and may be used in the SIOP DID Auth flow.
+Although this static configuration spec only mentions the RS256 crypto algorithm, implementers should keep in mind that other algorithms, such as Ed25519 and ES256K, are more commonly used in the SSI community and may be used in the SIOP DID Auth flow.

 #### Providing Client Meta-Data